Signe Baumane: Rocks in My Pockets

 Baumane's animation Rocks in My Pockets is a feature-length autobiographical animation that explores the depression that has haunted three generations of women in her family.
 Rocks in My Pockets was selected as the Latvian entry for Best Foreign Language Film at the 87th Academy Awards but was not nominated.

 The project received early funding from NYSCA, The Jerome Foundation, and Women Make Movies, the project's fiscal sponsor.
 In 2013 after two years of working on the project Baumane and team raised another $50,000 on Kickstarter.

 The film premiered in July 2014 at the Karlovy Vary International Film Festival in the Czech Republic, where it won the International Film Critics (FIPRESCI) Award, as well as a Commendation from the Ecumenical Jury.
 It was subsequently screened at over 130 other film festivals, including the Animator Film Festival in Poland, the Athens International Film Festival in Greece, the San Sebastian International Film Festival in Spain, and the London International Animation Festival, winning a number of awards.

 The film opened in New York City on 3 September 2014, and was released in 35 U.S. cities, distributed by Zeitgeist Films.
 It also was released in Latvia by Locomotive Productions.
 "Rocks In My Pockets" is now available for streaming and downloads on a number of platforms, and is also available on DVD.

 The film attained exceptionally high ratings among U.S. reviewers: a 100% score based on 22 reviews at Rotten Tomatoes, as of July 2019.
 In December 2019, animation web-site Zippy Frames ranked Rocks in My Pockets ninth on their list of the 20 Best Animation Features of the 2010s, stating, "Coming before the #metoo movement was ever adopted, it is a surrealistic and poignant tale of empowerment that it is an essential element of this decade."

 My Love Affair with Marriage

-Signe is currently directing and animating her second animated feature film, My Love Affair with Marriage, which will infuse music and science into a personal love story.
-The film will examine the biological chemistry of love and gender, as well as societal pressures on an individual to conform to the social mores of the times.
+Signe directed and animated her second animated feature film, My Love Affair with Marriage, which infuses music and science into a personal love story.
+The film examines the biological chemistry of love and gender, as well as societal pressures on an individual to conform to the social mores of the times.

 After receiving a development grant from NYSCA, through Women Make Movies, the project then raised over $132,000 through Kickstarter to fund production.
-As of summer 2017, all of the voice actors have been recorded and the film's soundtrack has been completed, and animation has begun, in a partnership with Locomotive Productions, based in Latvia.
+She animated the movie in a partnership with Locomotive Productions, based in Latvia.

-The voice cast is scheduled to include Dagmara Dominczyk, Matthew Modine, Cameron Monaghan, Stephen Lang, Erica Schroeder, Emma Kenney, and Michele Pawk in key roles.
+The voice cast includes Dagmara Dominczyk, Matthew Modine, Cameron Monaghan, Stephen Lang, Erica Schroeder, Emma Kenney, and Michele Pawk in key roles.